Ender13120/TrustStarter/README.md

    - Funds are disbursed to the campaign owner only when a milestone is achieved and approved by the backers.

 2. **Backer Voting System:**
    - Backers have the right to vote on the completion of each milestone.
+Only upon a sucessful vote, Milestone Funding is paid out to the Campaign Creators
-   - If a milestone vote fails three times consecutively, the campaign is deemed inactive.
+   - If a milestone vote fails three times consecutively, the campaign is deemed inactive and disbanded.

 3. **Dissolution Voting:**
    - The campaign owner can initiate a dissolution vote.